BurnyCoder/syri/README.md

 ## How It Works

 1. **Real-Time Transcription:** Your speech is captured and converted to text using AssemblyAI
-2. **AI Processing:** The text is sent to DeepSeek R1 via Ollama for processing
+2. **AI Processing:** The text is sent to Claude 3.7 Sonnet via Portkey for processing
 3. **Voice Synthesis:** The AI's response is converted to speech using ElevenLabs
 4. **Streaming:** The audio response is streamed back to you in real-time